 In 1999, the Master of Science (M.S.) in Health: Public Health Program was in its 17th year of providing quality graduate education in the Department of Health at West Chester University.
 Over the years, the health professions have experienced tremendous changes and challenges.
 The Department of Health faculty recognized these challenges and believed that a change in its degree offerings would enable us to enhance and expand the curriculum to effectively address the changing health needs of our local, regional, and national communities.
 Some of the current issues in health care include managed care, providing health services for a growing aging population, community health promotion, disease prevention, health disparities and emergency preparedness in the face of a post-9-11 world.
-The faculty built consensus that a Master of Public Health (MPH) format was warranted to empower graduates to effectively work in the ever-changing world of public health and health care.
+The faculty were in agreement that a Master of Public Health (MPH) format was warranted to empower graduates to effectively work in the ever-changing world of public health and health care.
 In 1999, the University approved the revised graduate public health curriculum.
-Currently, the MPH allows for the development and application of knowledge from multiple disciplines for the promotion and protection of health in human populations, with due consideration to cultural perspectives.
+Currently, the MPH program allows for the development and application of knowledge from multiple disciplines for the promotion and protection of health in human populations, with due consideration to cultural perspectives.

 The MPH degree builds upon a strong tradition of public health education at West Chester University.
 The Department of Health trains public health practitioners at both the undergraduate and graduate level.
-During the past three decades, students and faculty have been actively engaged in research and service in public health.
-Faculty and students have provided service to a range of regional community health agencies such as the Chester County Health Department, Montgomery County Health Department, Chester County Hospital, La Comunidad Hispana, Community Volunteers in Medicine, and the Brandywine Health Foundation.
-This MPH degree enhances the departmental strength in public health and allows students within the program the opportunity for active involvement in research and community service activities within our region.
+During the past three decades, faculty and students have been actively engaged in research and service in public health, and provided service to a range of regional community health agencies such as the Chester County Health Department, Montgomery County Health Department, Chester County Hospital, LCH Health and Community Services, Community Volunteers in Medicine, Maternal and Child Health Consortium of Chester County, and the Brandywine Health Foundation.
+The MPH program enhances the university's strength in promoting public health and provides students with opportunities to engage in research and community service activities that benefit the health of the people within our region and beyond.

-The current public health curriculum provides students with a strong foundation in the recognized core areas of public health.
-All students must complete 24 credits of core courses in foundations in public health, epidemiology, biostatistics, environmental health, health care management, research methods, social/ behavioral science, health policy, systems thinking, and interprofessional public health education.
-Within each track, students complete 18 additional credits of courses within defined areas of specialization which prepares them for public health careers in community health, environmental health or health care management.
+The revised MPH curriculum provides students with a strong foundation in the recognized core areas of public health.
+Students must complete 24 credits of core courses in foundations in public health, epidemiology, biostatistics, environmental health, health care management, research methods, social/behavioral science, health policy, systems thinking, and interprofessional public health education.
+In addition, students must complete 18 credits of courses within defined areas of specialization (tracks) which prepares them for public health careers in community health, environmental health or health care management.
 As a capstone experience, students complete a 4-credit, 200-hour Applied Learning Experience (I and II) practicum at a community practice site.
 The purpose of this experience is to allow students to employ newly acquired skills and knowledge to a current public health problem in a public health setting.
-The program at West Chester University is 46-credit hour MPH degree.